PrestaShop/docs/src/content/1.7/modules/sell/technical-tools.md

 ### 1. A development environment

-Create and test your module in a local development environment, with the help of WampServer (Windows) for example.
-This will allow you to display errors, warnings and other PHP alerts without having to depend on your online server.
+You can create and test your module on the environnement you like.
+Could be Windows using WampServer, Linux on local, docker, etc... .
+The important thing to remember is to **always** activate the display of error messages.

 To make this easier, PrestaShop features a Dev Mode, which allows you to configure your use of PHP to display error messages.
-2 methods to activate Dev Mode:
+There are 2 methods to activate Dev Mode:
 - In the backoffice, "Advanced Parameters" > "Performances".
-Here, activate the Debug mode.
+Here, activate the Debug mode. <br />
-- in the directory config/ of your PrestaShop installation, open the file defines.inc.php.
-The Dev Mode is activated at the very start of the file: you must modify the following line to change the defined value to true (it's set to false by default):
+- In the directory config/ of your PrestaShop, open the file defines.inc.php.
+The Dev Mode is to be activated at the very start of the file: you must modify the following line to change the defined value to true (it's set to false by default):

 ```php
 define('_PS_MODE_DEV_', true);